How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 The single biggest mistake in MedTech is building product before understanding which regulatory class it falls into.
 A MedTech startup that picks the wrong class wastes 2+ years of engineering.
 Before writing a line of code, decide: Are you FDA Class I, II, or III?
 Does your device need 510(k), De Novo, or PMA?
 Are you CE Class I, IIa, IIb, or III under MDR?

 Class I devices (band-aids, thermometers) typically need only registration.
 Class II (most imaging, many digital health apps) need 510(k) clearance in the US and a Notified Body assessment in the EU.
-Class III (implantables, life-sustaining devices) need PMA in the US — a 2-4 year process costing $2-5M.
+Class III (implantables, life-sustaining devices) need PMA in the US - a 2-4 year process costing scope tailored.
 Your business plan and funding needs are ENTIRELY different depending on class.

 Step 2: The Helsinki Committee approval (Israel-specific)